Attention-Based Sampler for Diffusion Language Models: Experiments

-As discussed in \cref{sec:parallel_algo}, static thresholding~\cite{wu2025fast} and top-$k$~\cite{ye2025dream} parallelization strategies are insufficient for the requirements of \dllma.
-To evaluate the effectiveness of our proposed dynamic attention thresholding mechanism, we conduct an ablation study using the Fast-dLLM v2 model \cite{wu2025fast2} on the GSM8K dataset.
-We compare our approach against the two standard strategies: (i) Top-$k$ Selection: Decode a fixed number of tokens corresponding to the highest attention scores, where the $k$ is set as $2,3,4$. (ii) Static Thresholding: Masks all attention weights falling below a predefined constant attention threshold. where the threshold is set as $1.0, 0.9, 0.8$.
+\paragraph{Dynamic Attention Thresholding} In this section, we ablate and validate the effectiveness of our proposed parallel attention sampler.
+Static thresholding~\citep{wu2025fast} and top-$k$~\citep{ye2025dream} parallelization strategies can improve the throughput of confidence and entropy sampler.
+However, we show that these strategies are insufficient for the requirements of \dllma.
+To evaluate the effectiveness of our proposed dynamic attention thresholding mechanism, we conduct an ablation study using the Fast-dLLM v2 model on the GSM8K dataset.
+We compare our approach against the two standard strategies: (i) Top-$k$ selection: Decode a fixed number of tokens corresponding to the highest attention scores, where $k$ is set to $2,3,4$. (ii) Static thresholding: Masks all attention weights falling below a predefined constant attention threshold, with threshold set as $1.0, 0.9, 0.8$.

-\cref{subfig:attn_ablation} shows the comparison of different attention based parallel decoding strategies.
+\cref{fig:attn_ablation} shows the comparison of different attention based parallel sampling strategies.
 As can be seen, \dllma\ exhibits a significantly more robust Pareto front than either baseline.
-While both top-$k$ and static thresholding can increase throughput, they suffer from a sharp decline in accuracy as the parallelism becomes higher.
+While both the top-$k$ and static thresholding variants can increase throughput, they suffer from a sharp decline in accuracy as parallelism becomes higher.
 For example, increasing the throughput of the top-$k$ baseline from 67 TPS to 124 TPS results in an accuracy drop of approximately 15.77\% (from $81.12$ to $65.35$).
 In contrast, \dllma\ maintains a high reasoning performance even at elevated speeds.
 At 118 TPS, our method still achieves $81.35\%$ accuracy, outperforming the top-$k$ method's accuracy at nearly half the speed (67 TPS).
 The results suggest that static or fixed-count pruning fails to account for the varying importance of tokens across different diffusion steps.
 By adaptively scaling the threshold, \dllma\ effectively preserves the critical semantic information required for complex tasks like GSM8K while successfully eliminating redundant computations.